PitsPower/neobadges-v2/README.md

 Neobadges adds a number of badges and achievements to Neocities which you can collect!

 Version 2.0 of Neobadges is currently in the works at the moment.

+## Dev notes:

+* The master branch is only for deployment.
+Any code that isn't finished will be in the 'develop' branch, or any feature branches.